RTPablocs/RTPablocs/README.md

 ## About Me!

-I am 19 years old and I'm from Ontinyent, Valencia
+I'm 19 years old and I'm from Ontinyent, Valencia

 I love researching technology, even if I use it, because I love delving into it and knowing the little details that make the difference between another project and mine.